brandonangell30/RandomDropBallGame/README.md

-Randomized Ball-dropping Game
+# Randomized Ball-dropping Game

-Overview
-This is a client-server implementation developed as a final project for CS 35201.
+This is a client-server arcade-style game developed as a final project for CS 35201.

-Team Members
-Brandon Angell
-Kent Ogasawara

-Game Description
-This game involves a bucket, that has to catch balls dropping from randomized points in the sky.
+Players control a bucket that must catch balls dropping from random points in the sky.
-Server Side: Displays game, and manages game state Client Side: Handels input and communication
+The game demonstrates basic real-time networking between a client and server using Python and Pygame.

+## Team Members

+- Brandon Angell
+- Kent Ogasawara

+## Game Description

+This project uses a client-server architecture:

+- **Server Side**
+  - Displays the game window and visuals
+  - Manages game state (ball positions, bucket location, scoring)

+- **Client Side**
+  - Handles user input (arrow keys)
+  - Sends input data to the server
+  - Receives updated game state from the server

-Controls
+## Controls

-Arrow Keys for Movement
+- Arrow Keys – Move the bucket left, right, up and, down

-Requirements
+## Requirements

-Python 3.12.3
+- Python 3.12.3
-Pygame library
+- Pygame library
-Network connectivity between client and server machines
+- Network connectivity between client and server

-Project Structure
-GameClient.py
-GameServer.py